-Levelling up: What does it mean for Wales?
+'Levelling up': What does it mean for Wales?

 Increased support for developing new technologies and better broadband are among the promises UK ministers say will help boost prosperity in Wales.

-They also say a new Shared Prosperity Fund - replacing European Union (EU) cash which is now being wound down - will "decentralise" money to local areas across Wales.
+They also say a new fund - replacing European Union (EU) cash which is now being wound down - will "decentralise" money to local areas across Wales.

 It comes as the UK government publishes its plan to "level up" poorer parts of the UK.